-Course looks at how to address the pernicious effects of polarisation and groupishness
+The course looks at how to address the pernicious effects of polarisation and groupishness in our organisations.

-Us vs them: Why people polarise and how to bring them together focuses on how to bridge these divides, sharing the context behind affective polarisation, why the pull of “us and them” dynamics can be so strong, and what each of us can do about it.
+Managing conflict and polarization in the workplace and beyond focuses on how to bridge these divides, sharing the context behind affective polarisation, why the pull of “us and them” dynamics can be so strong, and what each of us can do about it.

 Research shows that 55% of the UK population see the country as divided, while only 37% feel comfortable expressing political views at work.
 The course explores how these natural tribal tendencies can get in the way of forming effective teams, choosing the best experts for the job and hiring the right people, with consequences for innovation, effectiveness and scrutiny.

 It takes learners through the behavioural science behind why we form groups, how they come into conflict, and offers an overview of the implications in politics, finance, health, business and more.
 Critically, a key feature of the course is practical tips and tested solutions for managing division in teams, the boardroom, at home and in wider society.

 Launched in partnership with online platform edX, the course draws on expertise from renowned authors and speakers on business, behavioural science and politics - Laura Osborne, Alexandra Chesterfield and Alison (Ali) Goldsworthy - who recently published an acclaimed book on the subject, Poles Apart, with Penguin Random House.

 Ali Goldsworthy, a Senior Research Associate at Jesus College, who introduces the course, was one of the UK’s foremost campaigners before developing her expertise in polarisation at Stanford.